Evolution of Gaussian Concentration Bounds under Diffusions: Introduction

-In this paper we are interested in the behaviour of concentration inequalities under stochastic time-evolution.
-To our knowledge this natural question has not been addressed anywhere in the literature.
-There are however several motivations to be interested in this rather natural problem.
-First, in the context of non-equilibrium systems, non-equilibrium stationary states, or transient non-equilibrium states are usually characterized rather implicitly via an underlying dynamics.
-If we are interested in concentration properties of such measures, we are naturally lead to the question of time-evolution of measures satisfying a concentration inequality.
 It is also used in various contexts that a Markovian semigroup interpolates between different measures \cite{bgl}, \cite[Section 2.3] {ledoux}, and therefore it is of interest whether this interpolation conserves concentration properties.
-Notice that in the context of Gibbs measures, stochastic time-evolution (even high-temperature dynamics) can destroy the Gibbs property \cite{efhr}, therefore it is interesting to understand whether such measures -- though not Gibbs -- still enjoy concentration properties, or whether there can be phase transitions in the concentration behavior of a measure, {\em e.g.}, from Gaussian concentration bound to weaker concentration bound in a dynamics leading from high to low-temperature regime.
+Notice that in the context of Gibbs measures, stochastic time-evolution (even high-temperature dynamics) can destroy the Gibbs property \cite{efhr}, therefore it is interesting to understand whether such measures -- though not Gibbs -- still enjoy concentration properties, or whether there can be phase transitions in the concentration behavior of a measure, {\em e.g.}, from a GCB to a weaker concentration bound in a dynamics leading from high to low-temperature regime.

+In parallel to the present work, the behavior of concentration inequalities under spin-flip dynamics of configurations in $\{-1,1\}^{\Zd}$ was studied in \cite{ccr-flip}.
+For ``weakly interacting'' dynamics we showed that the Gaussian concentration bound is preserved as time passses, and it is satisfied by the unique stationary Gibbs measure.
+We also showed that, for a general class of translation-invariant spin-flip dynamics, it is not possible to go in finite time from a low-temperature Gibbs state to a measure satisfying the Gaussian concentration bound.

+{\em Gaussian concentration bounds and Markovian diffusions processes.} In the present paper, we focus on Markovian diffusion processes in $\R^d$.
+Suppose that a probability measure $\mu_0$ satifies a Gaussian concentration bound (hereinafter abbreviated as GCB).
+This means that there exists $D_0\geq 0$ such that

+for all Lipschitz functions $f:\R^d\to\R$ (with respect to Euclidean distance).
+Now we ask the following question: does the evolved probability measure $\mu_t$ at time $t>0$ satisfy $\gcbl{D_t}$ for some $D_t$?
+To be more concrete, let us first look at a very simple example, namely the one-dimensional Ornstein-Uhlenbeck process, {\em i.e.}, the process $(X_t)_{t\geq 0}$ solving the stochastic differential equation